seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 No more, I pray thee: I am half afeard
 Thou wilt say anon he is some kin to thee,
-Thou spend’st such high-day wit in praising him.
+Thou spend'st such high-day wit in praising him.
 Come, come, Nerissa; for I long to see
-Quick Cupid’s post that comes so mannerly.
+Quick Cupid's post that comes so mannerly.

 **NERISSA**
 Bassanio, lord Love, if thy will it be!